Outbound Webhooks

 Audit log

 Every outbound webhook call is logged.
-Open the webhook in Studio → History tab to see when it fired, what it sent, and what response came back.
+Open the webhook's Delivery Logs (the history icon on the webhook row) to see when it fired, the response code, how long it took, and any error.
 Useful for debugging "why didn't my Slack message show up?"